VishnuVelukutty/CDAC-major-Project/README.md

 ```bash
 nano .bashrc
 ```
-then add the following line
+then add the following line at the bottom
 ```bash
 export export PATH=$PATH:/usr/local/go/bin
 ```